 PPI is a trade association dedicated to promoting the effective use of plastics piping systems.
-Since the early 1960s, HSB has worked as a volunteer group under PPI's auspices to issue listings and continually evaluate and update procedures for long-term strength forecasting.
+Since the 1950s, the PPI HSB has worked as a volunteer group under PPI's auspices to issue listings and continually evaluate and update procedures for long-term strength forecasting.

-Listings are developed from stress rupture data submitted to the HSB by the manufacturer.
-The general method used to evaluate the data is given in ASTM D2837, "Standard Test Method for Obtaining Hydrostatic Design Basis for Thermoplastic Pipe Materials," for HDB, SDB and PDB listings, or in ISO 9080 for MRS listings, with additional requirements delineated in this report.
-Many important national and international thermoplastic piping standards, including those issued by ASTM, ISO (International Standards Organization), NSF International, AWWA (American Water Works Association), ANSI (American National Standards Institute), ASME (American Society of Mechanical Engineers) and the API (American Petroleum Institute), reference these HSB/PPI listed long-term strength recommended ratings.
+Listings are developed from stress rupture data submitted to the PPI HSB by the manufacturer.
+The general method used to evaluate the data is given in ASTM D2837, "Standard Test Method for Obtaining Hydrostatic Design Basis for Thermoplastic Pipe Materials," for HDB, SDB and PDB listings.
+For MRS listings, the data is evaluated using ISO 9080 Plastics piping and ducting systems - Determination of the long-term hydrostatic strength of thermoplastics materials in pipe form by extrapolation and classification is in accordance with ISO 12162 Thermoplastics materials for pipes and fittings for pressure applications - Classification, designation and design coefficient.
+All design basis must comply with the additional requirements delineated in this report.
+Many important national and international thermoplastic pipe standards, including those issued by ASTM International (American Society for Testing and Materials), ISO (International Standards Organization), NSF International (National Sanitation Foundation), AWWA (American Water Works Association), ANSI (American National Standards Institute), ASME (American Society of Mechanical Engineers) and the API (American Petroleum Institute), reference the long-term strength recommendations listed with the PPI HSB.

-This report was prepared by PPI as a service to the industry.
+This report was prepared by PPI HSB as a service to the industry.
 The information in this report is offered in good faith and believed to be accurate at the time of its preparation, but is offered "as is" without any express or implied warranty, including WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+Each product manufacturer that lists compositions with the PPI HSB does so voluntarily and with the express agreement that PPI assumes no liability in regard to the lists, and that it will hold PPI harmless from any claims or liability in connection with its listed pipe compositions.

 Additional information may be needed in some areas, especially with regard to unusual or special applications.
 Consult the manufacturer or material supplier for more detailed information.
 PPI does not endorse the proprietary products or processes of any manufacturer, and assumes no responsibility for compliance with applicable laws and regulations.

-Questions, comments, and problems of interpretation should be referred to the Chairman of the HSB, Plastics Pipe Institute, 105 Decker Court, Suite 825, Irving, TX 75062.
+Questions, comments, and problems of interpretation should be referred to the PPI HSB Chair, Plastics Pipe Institute, 105 Decker Court, Suite 825, Irving, TX 75062.
 Copies of this report, as well as other publications, are available from the PPI website: www.plasticpipe.org.